jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/useallowanceof.md

       currency // The balance is in terms of this terminal's currency.
     );

+  // Define variables that will be needed outside the scoped section below.
-  // The amount being withdrawn must be at least as much as was expected. if (_distributedAmount < _minReturnedTokens) revert INADEQUATE_DISTRIBUTION_AMOUNT();
+  // Keep a reference to the fee amount that was paid. if (_distributedAmount < _minReturnedTokens) revert INADEQUATE_DISTRIBUTION_AMOUNT();

   // Define variables that will be needed outside the scoped section below.